-During an immediate bolus, the Home screen displays a Delivering Bolus message along with a progress bar and details.
+During an immediate bolus, the Home screen displays a Bolus in Progress message along with a progress bar and details.

 If the Bolus Calculator is on, an estimate of the IOB is displayed in the lower left of the screen.